Whanganui

 B. Road walk Whanganui to Ohakune and then Round the Mountain track

 Or you could always continue road walking from Pipiriki to Ohakune.
+This will get you back onto the TA trail near Whakapapa with the least amount of walking, AND you would have walked the whole distance.
 The traffic is not heavy on the first part of 27 km Pipiriki to Raetihi and the next bit from Raetihi to Ohakune is only 11 km.
-Or there is a network of tracks that you could follow from Matahiwi, south of Pipiriki (52 k from Whanganui) to Raetihi, to save some road walking.
+Or there is a network of tracks that you could follow from Matahiwi, south of Pipiriki (52 km from Whanganui) to Raetihi, to save some road walking.
 And from Ohakune you can take a road up Mt Ruapehu to join the Round-the-Mountain track and get to Whakapapa, joining up with the TA just before.
 Going around the mountain yields some great tramping.
-There are backpackers, cottages and campgrounds to stay at Raetihi and Ohakune (make sure not to camp anywhere the park floodlights at the Raetihi camp ground if you want some sleep at night).
-Also, compared to the official route, it is not actually more road walking because the official route has 36k from Whakahoro to Fisher Track and another 6 km on SH47 after National Park.
-OK, there is the road section up the mountain from Ohakune which adds more road walking, but it is pleasant and mostly through forest, with almost no traffic.
-And there is the lovely, short Mangawhero Forest Walk at the start and further up you can go up the Blyth Track running parallel to the road.
-So it is about 8 hours Jerusalem to Raetihi (where there is a campground), then 8hrs to the Mangaturuturu Hut on the Round the Mountain Track (going clockwise), and 8–9 hrs from there to Whakapapa Village.
+There are backpackers, cottages and campgrounds to stay at Raetihi and Ohakune (make sure not to camp near the park floodlights at the Raetihi campground if you want some sleep at night).
+Also, compared to the official route, it is not actually more road walking because the official route has 36 km from Whakahoro to Fisher Track and another 6 km on SH47 after Waimarino / National Park.
+OK, there is the road section up the mountain from Ohakune in this option which adds more road walking, but it is pleasant and mostly through forest, with almost no traffic.
+And there is the lovely, short Mangawhero Forest Walk at the start, and further up you can go up the Blyth Track running parallel to the road.
+So it is about 8 hours from Jerusalem to Raetihi (where there is a campground), then 8hrs to the Mangaturuturu Hut on the Round the Mountain Track (going clockwise), and 8–9 hrs from there to Whakapapa Village.
 Going via the Blyth track might add an hour to Mangaturuturu Hut.
-Ohakune on the way has a decent supermarket and there are good cafes there too, plus outdoor (ski) stores.
+On the way, Ohakune has a decent supermarket and there are good cafes there too, plus outdoor (ski) stores.
 In summary, 3 days from Jerusalem to Whakapapa versus 3 days, 6hrs taking route ‘A’ above.

 An alternative is temporarily going SoBo, and this may be the most common approach.
-This involves getting from Whanganui to a point such as Ohakune where you can depart to go down river.
-For example, Intercity buses depart daily on the route at 11:15 am from Whanganui, costs about $20, and take 1 hr 30 mins.
+This involves getting from Whanganui to a point such as Ohakune where you can depart to go downriver.
+For example, Intercity buses depart five days a week on the route at 11:30 am from Whanganui, and take 1 hr 30 mins.
 Yeti Tours are based in Ohakune.
 They drive you to the river, set you off, and come down to pick up the canoe in Whanganui, so you could get a ride back up with them after you have finished paddling.
 It is about three days (20 hours) paddling from Whakahoro Landing to Pipiriki and a similar time, if not more, down to Whanganui city.
+See the official notes for details as well as the DoC information and many other online sources.

 More challenging options include padding upstream on the river.
 In mid-summer the river is pretty slow moving for long stretches.
 It is possible to travel upstream but it will involve hauling or carrying canoes around the many (very small) rapids.
 Māori used to get their large, heavy canoes up these sections by polling, pulling them up with ropes, or jumping out and pushing and pulling the vessels.

-Avoiding the Whanganui River altogether by walking up through the Ruahines, Kawekas and Kaimanawas could be an alternative.
+Avoiding the Whanganui River altogether by walking up through the Ruahine, Kaweka and Kaimanawa ranges could be an alternative.
 It has the advantage that you end up actually walking the length of the North Island if you are a hard-core through-hiker, rather than floating down a river for a section, which seems to me a bit of a cheat anyway.
 However, this route through the mountains and bush will require carrying food for many days and is pretty rugged.
-The Ruahine section, ending at a spot called Kuripapango on the Napier–Taihape Rd, takes seven days alone according to this account, and you would need to add a day to that for walking from Palmerston North to the start of the track near Ashhurst.
+The Ruahine section, ending at a spot called Kuripapango on the Napier–Taihape Rd, takes around seven days, and you would need to add a day to that for walking from Palmerston North to the start of the track near Ashhurst.
 Ashhurst has a Four Square grocery store, but little in the way of accommodation except a campground at the Domain (showers and toilets), and a couple of cheapish Airbnbs.
-In a more recent (2017) account by Anthony and Fiona (scroll down to Day 13 to start), they continued road walking past Ashhurst to the head of the Pohangina Valley and then took a further 11 days, with some additional days to wait out rain and the extra one from Ashhurst to Pohangina.
+In a 2017 account by Anthony and Fiona (click through and scroll down to Day 13 to start), they continued road walking past Ashhurst to the head of the Pohangina Valley and then took a further 11 days, with some additional days to wait out rain and the extra one from Ashhurst to Pohangina.
 They continued on from there to the Napier–Taupō road, west of Taupō, which is further north than you want to go if you wish to catch up with the TA again at Ruapehu.
 They had laid food depots on the route earlier.

 Finally, the above route suggests another option from Palmerston North that is very simple: go up the Pohangina Valley road and then along back country roads of your choice to Ohakune to avoid walking the main highway.
 It means a lot of road walking, with the only accommodation camping on farmland (permission required), but would be over country few see.